Democrat’s praise of strict gun law roils Kansas Senate race

 “This may sound good to Bollier’s donors in San Francisco, but to Kansans, this is disqualifying,” Pahls said in a later text.
 “Even among Democrats, forced gun confiscation is an alarming concept.”

-Bollier spokeswoman Alexandra De Luca provided the longer audio clip, which featured comments from the Democratic candidate a few minutes before the question that led Bollier to praise Australian gun laws.
+Bollier spokeswoman Alexandra De Luca provided nearly eight minutes of audio from the event, which included comments from the Democratic candidate a few minutes before the question that led Bollier to praise Australian gun laws.
 Bollier said she still has one of her father’s shotguns but called gun violence a public health crisis.

 But Pahls suggested that Bollier’s comments in support of the Second Amendment represent “carefully scripted talking points” and that with off-script answers to questions, “she exposes herself for the radical leftist that she is.”